bratpeki/modern-milkytracker-guide/docs/ui.md

 Allows quick selection of format and saving to disk.

-Hitting the `Save As` button opens a popup window that allows selection the directory to which you will save.
+Hitting the `Save As` button opens a popup window that allows selection the directory to which you will save, unless you've selected `.wav`, in which case you'll first be prompted with the [HD Recorder window](#hd-recorder-window), and then the popup window.

 As with the ["List" view](#list-view), the `Exit` buttons returns you to the [general editor](#general-editor).